SemanticMediaWiki/SemanticBreadcrumbLinks/CONFIGURATION.md

 The output can easily be adjusted using the deployed styles (in `res/sbl.styles.css`) together with the available configuration settings.

-- `$GLOBALS['egSBLBreadcrumbTrailStyleClass']` is used to assign a styling class to the breadcrumb trail.
+- `$GLOBALS['egSBLBreadcrumbTrailStyleClass']` is used to assign a styling class to the breadcrumb trail and deploys with `sbl-breadcrumb-trail-boxed`, `sbl-breadcrumb-trail-light`, or `sbl-breadcrumb-trail-light-boxed`.
-- `$GLOBALS['egSBLBreadcrumbDividerStyleClass']` is used to assign a divider styling class.
+- `$GLOBALS['egSBLBreadcrumbDividerStyleClass']` is used to assign a divider styling class and deploys with `sbl-breadcrumb-arrow` and `sbl-breadcrumb-pipe`.

 ### Subpage